 What Is Cloud ERP?

-The term enterprise resource planning (ERP) was coined by the Gartner Group in the 1990s to describe software that automates business processes across a company – from financials to distribution, manufacturing, and HR.
-Initially, the vast majority of ERP systems were implemented on the clients’ own servers in their data centers.
+The term enterprise resource planning (ERP) was introduced in the 1990s to describe software that automates business processes across a company – from financials to distribution, and manufacturing.
+Initially, many ERP systems were implemented on the clients’ own servers in their data centers.
+They were focused on the automation and orchestration of internal business activities and resources.
+Over time, they evolved to support changing needs of businesses responding to marketing conditions, and customer needs and demands.

 Decades later, cloud technology was introduced, and software was increasingly delivered as a service through the Internet.
 ERP along with many other applications and tools moved to the cloud.
-Like any SaaS, cloud ERP is available on a monthly lease basis rather than through outright purchase.
+Like any software as a service (SaaS), cloud ERP is available on a monthly lease basis rather than through outright purchase.
 But there’s more to cloud ERP than different delivery and pricing models.
-And it’s no surprise that it’s gaining popularity so quickly, as it’s often considered essential to success in the digital age.
+And it’s no surprise that it’s gaining popularity so quickly, as it’s now considered an essential component for success in the digital age.

 Why cloud ERP?

-For 25 years, ERP systems have delivered value to organizations, helping them boost productivity and gain insights.
+For more than 25 years, ERP systems have delivered value to organizations, helping them boost productivity and gain insights.
 But now, the entire world (and the competition) has changed.

-The bottom line: most existing legacy ERP systems now fail to deliver the speed, flexibility, and business intelligence necessary for the new digital era.
+The bottom line: most existing legacy ERP systems now fail to deliver the speed, flexibility, and business intelligence necessary for transformation and growth, and staying ahead of the competition.

 How did SaaS ERP evolve?

-In the early 2000s, the initial “hosted” or “cloud” applications were primarily standalone solutions, such as customer relationship management (CRM), marketing automation, and expense travel management.
+In the early 2000s, “cloud” applications primarily focused on standalone solutions, such as customer relationship management (CRM), marketing automation, and travel and expense management.

-Why is cloud ERP so important to midsize companies?
+Why is cloud ERP so important to companies now?

-Medium-sized businesses tend to be specialists.
-They typically work in a small, related set of industry verticals, such as job shop metal fabrication for aerospace or distribution service to restaurants.
-To grow rapidly, companies need to, for example, add new locations, introduce new products and services, make acquisitions, and respond to competitor failures.
-Reacting to these changes in a timely manner is immensely important.
-An old system that is not flexible and easily expandable will constrain growth and change.
+To grow more quickly, these companies need to, for example, add new locations, introduce new products and services, make acquisitions, and respond to competitor failures.
+Reacting to these changes or opportunities in a timely manner is immensely important.
+An old system that is not flexible and easily expandable will limit growth and positive change.

-Cooperation between departments is essential, but independent reporting systems – many of which are based on Excel spreadsheets – make information exchange difficult.
-Sharing information efficiently is vital to making better, faster decisions.
+Cooperation between departments is essential, but independent reporting systems – many of which are based on Excel spreadsheets, data extracts, or siloed systems – make information exchange difficult and cause delays and inaccuracy in operations.
+Efficient information sharing is vital to making better, faster decisions.

-Midsize businesses are quick to embrace technology solutions that improve their business operations – so they invest in manufacturing execution systems (MES), field service systems, human resource management, call center software, revenue forecasting, and other isolated systems.
-However, most have been slow to change their backbone ERP system.
-Cloud ERP, with its new technologies and benefits, is changing all of that.
+Finally, while businesses are quick to embrace technology solutions that improve their business operations – many have invested in disconnected point solutions to solve specific department or industry challenges, for example, manufacturing execution systems (MES), field service systems, or call center software.
+This approach can often lead to great expense and complexity when these solutions don’t easily connect to their ERP system.
+Modern cloud ERP, with its new technologies and benefits, is changing all that, and allowing seamless for integration.

 What are the top 10 benefits of cloud ERP?

-Midsize companies that have made the move to cloud ERP reveal that they did so based on these benefits and capabilities:
+Companies that have made the move to modern cloud ERP do so based on these benefits and capabilities:

-- Lower costs: There is no upfront cost to purchase and install hardware and software.
+- Lower costs: As a subscription service, there is no upfront cost to purchase and install hardware and software.
 Plus, you’ll reduce ongoing IT and related staff costs since upgrade and maintenance costs are handled by the provider.
+Depending on the type of cloud ERP deployment model you adopt – private vs public cloud – the cost savings can be significant.
+Public cloud in particular drives significant cost and time savings of maintenance management and accelerates innovation.

-- Simplicity and automation: Companies can consolidate standalone legacy applications, standardize and integrate all existing and new applications, eliminate the use of Excel spreadsheets and manual workarounds, and so much more.
+- Simplicity and automation: Companies can consolidate standalone legacy applications, standardize and integrate all existing and new applications, eliminate the use of disconnected systems and workarounds that exist on Excel spreadsheets.
+This synchronization helps reduce complexity.

-- New functionality: SaaS allows for more releases per year, with new functions and application improvements.
-And, since updates are delivered to everyone at once, you never fall behind competitors or miss an opportunity while waiting for a vendor to update your custom ERP system.
+- New functionality: SaaS providers manage the software that is shared by all companies that use it.
+This allows providers to develop new functions and application improvements quickly and deliver them to all companies through continuous upgrades, as well as several new larger releases per year.
+Since updates are delivered to everyone at once, you never miss an opportunity as you would while waiting for a vendor to update your custom ERP system.

-- Tighter security: Security and data backups are handled by full-time, professional security experts.
-Cloud vendors typically have the best security available; data security breaches in large and midsize companies occur primarily with on-premise systems.
+- Deeper security: With ERP cloud systems, security and data backups are handled by full-time, professional security experts.
+Cloud vendors typically have the best data security available; security breaches in large and midsize companies occur primarily with on-premise systems.
+However, a chain is only as strong as its weakest link and avoiding vulnerability in points of integration relies on cloud ERP systems being more complete, connected, and collaborative so that vulnerability of multi-vendor responsibilities is minimized.

 Is cloud ERP secure?